Self-Portrait at Seventy-Eight (Ingres): Description

-Ingres presents himself in half bust view, dressed in clothing that suggest a cultivated, rich, well traveled and influential man.
-He is slimmer in the painting than he was in real life at the time, and wears an evening dress uniform that reflects his status as grand officer in Napoleon's Legion of Honour.
-Although Ingres appears aged and troubled, the portrait contains hints of optimism; he had been widowed but had recovered and was happily married to his second wife Dominique Rame, and could look back on a commercially successful if not artistically fulfilling career.
-He gives himself a grim expression, with a down turned mouth, which art historians view as overstating his existential view – extant photographs from the period show him almost, or about to smile, and his letters from this period reflect a degree of contentment.

-His expression is often interpreted by modern art historians as conflicted, troubled and bad tempered, the reflection of a frustrated history painter at the end of a career spent largely on society painting.
+He gives himself a grim expression, with a downturned mouth, which art historians view as overstating his existential view – extant photographs from the period show him almost, or about to, smile, and his letters from this period reflect a degree of contentment.
+His expression is often interpreted by modern art historians as conflicted, troubled and bad-tempered, the reflection of a frustrated history painter at the end of a career spent largely on society painting.

 The painting was widely praised when first exhibited, and is today considered one of the finest examples of self-portraiture in art history.
 It is often compared to Rembrandt's later self-portraits, although Ingres's work contains hints of vanity that the older master's did not; Ingres has smoothed out his skin and has more and darker grey hair than contemporary photographs suggest.

 Ingres painted two variant copies of the portrait.
 One was completed in 1859, when Ingres reworked an octagonal, oil-on-paper sketch he had made for the Uffizi portrait.
 By mounting it on a rectangular canvas, he made it into a pendant for his Portrait of Madame Ingres, painted the same year.
-In this version Ingres wears several state decorations and ribbons, and he holds a top hat with a gloved hand.
+In this version, Ingres wears several state decorations and ribbons, and he holds a top hat with a gloved hand.
 The face is more loosely painted than in the Uffizi portrait, and Ingres does not omit the cowlick that is apparent in the source photograph.
 The portrait is in the Fogg Art Museum, Cambridge, Massachusetts, US.

-Ingres painted a near-replica of the Fogg painting in 1864–65 to fulfill a membership obligation to the Royal Museum of Fine Arts Antwerp, which owns the painting.
+Ingres painted a near-replica of the Fogg painting in 1864–65 to fulfil a membership obligation to the Royal Museum of Fine Arts Antwerp, which owns the painting.